freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Enable Shadow Copies` checkbox has been added to :menuselection:`Sharing --> Windows (SMB) Shares --> ADD`.

-* There is now an iSCSI wizard available to easily configure iSCSI shares in
+* A new iSCSI wizard in
-  :menuselection:`Sharing --> Block (iSCSI)`.
+  :menuselection:`Sharing --> Block (iSCSI)`
+  makes it easy to configure iSCSI shares.

 * The :guilabel:`DOS Charset` field has been removed from :menuselection:`Services --> SMB --> Configure`.